J. Leonard Walker: Early life and education

 Walker was born on 30 September 1909 in Kenora, Ontario to Marjorie Morna Morrison and James Walker, a banker with the Imperial Bank.
 He grew up in Sault Ste.
 Marie, Ontario, receiving his education at Sault Collegiate Institute.

 Upon graduation, he took a job at the Spanish River Pulp and Paper Company as an apprentice paper maker.
 But having injured his back, he took a job in banking that he intended "just for the winter."

 Career

 Walker's 46-year career with the Bank of Montreal began in 1927, when he was 18 and took a job as a clerk at the Sault Ste.
 Marie branch.

 After working at a number of branches in Ontario and Quebec, he was named manager of the bank's main branch in Montreal in 1957.

-In 1959 he was made assistant manager of the bank's division in British Columbia, and in 1961 was made that division's deputy general manager and senior executive officer.
+In 1959, he was made assistant manager of the bank's division in British Columbia, and in 1961 was made that division's deputy general manager and senior executive officer.

 In 1964, he was recalled to the bank's head office and named senior executive vice president and general manager.

 He was named senior general manager and chief operating officer in 1966, and then senior executive vice president and general manager in 1967.

-In December 1968 Walker was elected president and chief operating officer of the bank.
+In December 1968, Walker was elected president and chief operating officer of the bank.
+In December 1971, at age 62, he was named president and chief executive officer.
+Due to concerns about Walker's health in December 1972, the chief executive role was given to former CEO, G. Arnold Hart.

+He remained president until his death in February 1973.

+Walker was also active on a number of boards and in volunteer roles, including as governor of the Royal Victoria Hospital, Douglas Hospital and Montreal General Hospital, director with the Canadian Red Cross Society, and a member of the advisory boards of the Salvation Army and YMCA.